kppapenh/Classroom-Print/README.txt

 each individual document and select print on each of them.
 This can become cumbersome when printing more than a few document..

+This is a GUI based application with a .PDF of directions built in